Our verdict

 Dull ride

 There's not much bounce from the Trail Scout 2.
-A couple of trail runners even find it too rigid for their liking despite Asics' attempt to make it softer.
-If you're in for a more forgiving and lively ride, they recommend going for the Nike Wildhorse 8.
+We even found it a bit rigid for our liking despite ASICS' attempt to make the shoe softer.
+If you're in for a more forgiving and lively ride, we recommend going for the Nike Wildhorse 8 instead.

 asics-trail-scout-2-durometer-midsole.JPG